Reference articles

 Reference and definitions for trading-tournament terminology — ROI, drawdown rules, KYC tiers, profit splits, lock-up periods.

-Drawdown rules in trading tournaments — daily, total, trailing, explained
+Drawdown rules in trading tournaments — daily, total, trailing

 KYC tiers in trading tournaments — what each level requires